On the Count of Three: Plot

 Val then learns that Natasha is pregnant with his child.
 He returns an engagement ring he bought her and attempts to give her the cash he stole from his father instead, which she rejects and encourages him to see a therapist.
 Meanwhile Kevin drives to the lake where his bully and family hang out and pulls out a handgun from the glove compartment, but ultimately leaves without doing anything.

 Kevin drives to Dr. Brenner's office, where Val tells him he's glad they lived through the day and that he no longer wants to commit suicide.
 Kevin enters the building alone to confront Dr. Brenner, who initially doesn't recognize him.
 Kevin forces Brenner to get on his knees and attempts to shoot him, but forgets to take the safety off, so Brenner hits Kevin and takes the gun away from him.
 Val sees Brenner waving the gun at an injured Kevin; mistakenly thinking Brenner is about to kill Kevin, Val shoots Brenner in the head.

 Val and Kevin flee the scene, pursued by police.
 Kevin tries to convince Val that suicide is still the answer to their problems, but Val does not change his mind about living.
 Surrounded by police with no way out, Kevin tells Val to pin Brenner's murder on him in order to lessen his sentence, quipping that he remembered to take off the safety.
-Walking away from Val, Kevin sighs before placing the gun in his mouth and killing himself.
+Val attempts to convince Kevin of the good that comes with life, and how he will help him through the legal process, but a pessimistic Kevin shrugs him off.
+Kevin walks away from Val, and shoots himself in the mouth.

 A few years later, Val receives a Father's Day visit in prison from Natasha and their daughter.
 The camera moves out slowly showing a room full of other families.